 When it comes to the most famous jazz pianists of all time, Wynton Kelly is something of an underrated gem, outside of musician-circles.
 In this article we round up some of his best albums.

-Born in Brooklyn, New York on December 2, 1931, pianist Wynton Kelly will always be remembered for his role in Miles Davis’s iconic band.
+Born in Brooklyn, New York on December 2, 1931, jazz piano player Wynton Kelly will always be remembered for his role in Miles Davis’s seminal band.

 He recorded on the landmark album Kind Of Blue alongside Cannonball Adderley and John Coltrane, although was only featured on the blues, ‘Freddie Freeloader’.

 He played an important part in the live recordings made with Miles at the Blackhawk and was also in the band that produced the studio album Someday My Prince Will Come.

 Prior to him joining Miles on piano, Kelly had established himself as one of the leading bebop players.

 He was an in demand accompanist, and would regularly record with some of the most famous jazz musicians of all time, including the Adderley brothers, Cannonball and Nat, Hank Mobley, Betty Carter and Dizzy Gillespie.
 He also forged an important musical relationship with the guitarist Wes Montgomery.

 Chasing the jazz life however had severe consequences on his health.